 In Ho Song

-I reconstituted the Kkokdu with imaginary animals instead of human characters, and intended to satirize on humans’ greed and express other creatures’ dignity.
+I reconstitute the Kkokdu with imaginary animals instead of human characters, and intend to satirize on humans’ greed and express other creatures’ dignity.